ShoomanKhatri/Ecommerce-App/README.md

-This system used react and firebase.
+This system is made using react and firebase.